Assertiveness is Expressing Your True Feelings

 But, if you’re still struggling, you don’t have to do it alone.
 Please read more about anxiety therapy and reach out for help.
 Learn more strategies and solutions that can help you to be more assertive with the people in your life.
 When you’ve finally found your voice, you might be surprised just how much of a difference it makes in how you feel.

-The Art of Saying No Without Drowning in Guilt
+The Art of Saying No without Drowning in Guilt

 Communication Skills: How to Be a Good Listener